 There are two levels of Partner badges: the Google Partner badge and the Premier Google Partner badge.
 The two badges are shown below.

 Partner status requirements

-To set up a company profile, your agency must have a website and a My Client Center (MCC) manager account.
+To set up a company profile, your agency must have a website and an AdWords manager account.
 Learn more about setting up a company profile.

 Having an active and healthy book of business lets us know that your agency will stand the test of time.
-We’ll check your My Client Center (MCC) manager account for several indicators of business health, including the following:
+We’ll check your AdWords manager account for several indicators of business health, including the following:

-- At least $10,000 USD (or local currency equivalent) in total AdWords spend over the last 90 calendar days.
+- At least US$10,000 (or local currency equivalent) in total AdWords spend over the last 90 calendar days.

 - Spend activity in at least 60 of the last 90 days.

 - AdWords manager account is at least 90 days old.

 To earn the Premier Partner badge, agencies must demonstrate higher spend levels.
 These spend thresholds vary by country and market area.

 Keep in mind that your spend in AdWords might be different from the spend listed in your Partners account.
 In Partners, spend is measured from the day an AdWords account is added to your company’s manager account, so you won’t see any spend that occurred before your accounts were linked.